pyodide/pyodide/docs/development/building-packages-using-recipe.md

 ### Building the package

-Once the `meta.yaml` file is ready, build the package with the following command
+Once the `meta.yaml` file is ready, build the package with the following command and see if there are any errors.
 ```sh
 pyodide build-recipes <package-name> --install
 ```

-and see if there are any errors.

-The `--install` flag will install the built package into the `/dist` directory.
+This command will build the package and all its dependencies.
+The `--install` The `--install` flag will install the built package into the `/dist` directory.

 ### Testing the package

 If the build succeeds you can try to load the package in the Pyodide environment.

-1. Build Pyodide or download the latest release from the GitHub repository.
+1. Visit Build Pyodide or download the latest release from the GitHub repository.
 2. Copy everything built in the `/dist` directory to the downloaded Pyodide directory.
 This should include the `pyodide-lock.json` file and the wheel files that were built.